 Are you frustrated with your back pain, and sick of solutions that don’t work?
-If so, reach out to Polaris Spine & Neurosurgery Center, located in the Atlanta, Georgia metropolitan-area cities of Sandy Springs and Smyrna, to find out if spinal cord stimulator (SCS) treatment can provide you with relief.
+If so, reach out to Polaris Spine & Neurosurgery Center, located in the Atlanta, College Park, Georgia metropolitan-area cities of Sandy Springs and Smyrna, to find out if spinal cord stimulator (SCS) treatment can provide you with relief.
 SCS is a nonchemical, minimally invasive treatment that uses electrical currents to disrupt pain signals traveling to your brain.
 Countless patients suffering with chronic pain have found their answer in SCS.
 To find yours, call or use the online booking tool today.

 A spinal cord stimulator, or SCS, is a device that the team at Polaris Spine & Neurosurgery Center can use to treat neuropathic pain caused by damaged nerves.
 SCS works well with nerves damaged by events and conditions like:

 Typically, the practice reserves SCS devices for those patients who have suffered with pain for more than a year.
 You may also be a candidate for treatment if past intervention hasn’t been successful.

 Many patients have found that SCS treatment works better for their chronic neuropathic leg and back pain than repeat surgery.

 SCS devices deliver mild electrical currents to the nerves in your spinal column, in order to interrupt pain signals on the way to the brain.
 In doing so, they minimize pain.

 SCS treatment requires a surgical implantation.
 To make sure that the treatment is right for you, before implanting the device, your team conducts a seven-day trial period with you.
 During this trial, they place temporary electrodes in your lower back.

 Your team then provides you with an external battery, which you can wear on a belt around your waist.
 Whenever you experience pain, you can activate the SCS with a remote control.